VibeCoder01/SystemInsightsAnalyser/README.md

 After the analysis is complete, you will see a detailed breakdown:

 - **Analysis Summary**: A high-level card showing the total count of "Truly Disappeared Machines".
 If you are filtering the results below, this card will also show a count of disappeared machines *within your filtered view*.
+- **Per-File Statistics**: A table showing a breakdown for each source file, with counts for machines that are present, stale, missing, or have no date information.
 - **Consolidated Machine View**: This is the primary result.
 It shows a master list of every unique machine across all files.
   - **Filter**: Use the filter bar to search for machines.
 You can use simple wildcards (`*` for multiple characters, `?` for a single character) or switch to Regex mode for advanced filtering.
   - **Export**: You can export the current (filtered) view to CSV using the button at the top of the card.
 The export includes a dedicated column indicating whether each machine is considered "disappeared".